Oh Just Grow Up! – 3 Goals For Spiritual Growth Every Christian Should Make – Part 1

 Paul writes in Romans 8:29 – “For those whom [God] foreknew he also predestined to be conformed to the image of his son.”
 When all is said and done, it’s your destiny to become a moral replica of Jesus.

-Whatever else you may do with your life, there is one moral path that we would all follow, and Jesus would blaze that trail.
-What this means is that over the course of time, as a person follows Christ we should see an increase in Christlike character growing in them.
+Whatever else you may do with your life, there is one moral path that we should follow, and Jesus blazes that trail.
+What this means is that over the course of time, as a person follows Christ we should see an increase in Christlike character and love growing in them.

 The New Testament provides living examples of this.
 Jesus took impulsive Peter and shaped him into the first leader of the early Church.
-Jesus took John the zealot, known as a “son of thunder” and turned him into the “apostle of love”.
+Jesus took John the zealot, known as a “son of thunder” and turned him into the apostle who spoke more about loving others than anyone else.
 He took the persecutor Saul, and when he was finished with him, released to the world the first and best missionary of faith the world has ever seen.

 And Jesus has a destiny marked out for you, if you will allow Jesus to train you for godliness.